ajdelossantos/Abstract/README.md

 * _Future Release Pending_
 * _Want to curate what you're reading?_
-  * Users may follow a fellow author to see their stories on their private feed.
+  * Users may follow an author to see their stories on their private feed.
 Users can also track how many readers are following them.

 ## Feed